-- As widely consulted and agreed, the Joint Inspection of Adult Support and Protection require that adult protection partnerships will make records available remotely - that is, electronically, and without the requirement for inspectors to be 'on-site' in the partnership area. - This is subject to a data protection impact assessment (DPIA) prepared by the joint inspection team which is available on request.
-We encourage adult protection partnerships to consider and progress conversation locally with IT and information governance colleagues relating to the DPIA, at the earliest opportunity. - Partnerships can make records remotely available to the joint inspection team securely and efficiently by: - 1) Placing sampled records in the partnership's secure data sharing platform and giving the joint inspection team time-limited secure access to the repository. - 2) Uploading the personal records sampled to the Care Inspectorate's SharePoint repository.
+- For phase 2 Joint Inspections of Adult Support and Protection, adult protection partnerships have the option to make records available remotely that is, electronically, and without the requirement for inspectors to be 'on-site' in the partnership area.
+Partnerships also now have the option for on-site file reading (see our partnership briefing document) - This is subject to a data protection impact assessment (DPIA) prepared by the joint inspection team which is available on request.
+We encourage adult protection partnerships to consider and progress conversation locally with IT and information governance colleagues relating to the DPIA, at the earliest opportunity. - Partnerships can make records remotely available to the joint inspection team securely and efficiently by: - Placing sampled records in the partnership's secure data sharing platform and giving the joint inspection team time-limited secure access to the repository. - Uploading the personal records sampled to the Care Inspectorate's SharePoint repository.